TylerM2230/blog/README.md

 # Minimal Blog

-A minimal blog built with Next.js, featuring a clean homepage with clickable blog post links.
+A minimal blog built with Next.js, featuring a clean design and modern typography.
+The blog uses JetBrains Mono as its primary font for optimal readability and a distinctive monospace aesthetic.

 ## Project Structure